-The foodplant of the larva was once so common that it was commercially important as New Jersey Tea, especially around the time of the American Revolution.
+The foodplant, New Jersey Tea, of the Broad-lined Catopyrrha larvae was once so common that it was commercially important, especially around the time of the American Revolution.
 Now the plant is so reduced that this moth, another related species, and a skipper butterfly whose larvae feed on the leaves of the same plant are probably gone from New Jersey, most of New York, and neighboring states.
 The Albany Pine Bush is probably the only place in the Northeast where all three still occur.
 Excessive browsing by deer and loss of brushy and barrens habitats are among the factors in this decline.

-In the last few decades, the broad-lined catopyrrha was known to occur only in the Albany Pine Bush and possibly in Saratoga County.
+The Broad-lined Catopyrrha is currently found in the Albany Pine Bush and possibly in Saratoga County.
 This species was formerly much more widespread than it is now.
 Like other New Jersey Tea (Ceanothus americanus) specialists, the Broad-lined Catopyrrha has become very rare or disappeared in all neighboring states.
 Outside of New York, only two other occurrences are known to be extant east of Ohio.
-White-tailed deer (Odocoileus virgineanus) are a threat at the known locality and have reduced the foodplant there to some extent.

-Long-term trends suggest a large to very large decline (75% to greater than 90%) in the population of this species.
+Long-term trends suggest a large to very large decline (75% to greater than 90%) in the population of this species due to decline of habitat and its food plant.

-In New York, the only currently known population is a cluster of colonies in the Albany Pine Bush.
-However this species should be looked for at any habitat that has or recently had the Mottled Duskywing which uses the same foodplant (New Jersey Tea), has a similar phenology, and generally seems less likely to persist than the Broad-lined Catopyrrha.
-As this species declined and disappeared from the Northeast, the last few occurrences were mostly on inland pine barrens, but historically the species was not limited to such places.
+In New York, the only known extant population of this species is a cluster of colonies in the Albany Pine Bush (inland pine barrens).
+However, this species should be looked for at any habitat that has or recently had the Mottled Duskywing which uses the same foodplant (New Jersey Tea).
+As this species declined and disappeared from the Northeast, the last few known locations were mostly on inland pine barrens.
+Historically, this species was not limited to such places.
 In adjacent states and provinces, habitats also include or included oak savannas, openings in oak woodland, trap rock glades, and serpentine barrens.
 The Broad-lined Catopyrrha might occur on alvars or even old fields that have an abundance of the foodplant.

 The best life stage for identification is the adult stage, but larvae could be identified by an expert.

-The adults can be flushed from New Jersey Tea (Ceanothus americanus) clumps or nearby in the daytime.
-They also are active at night and come to lights and, in the summer, to sugar baits.
+The adults can be flushed from New Jersey Tea clumps or nearby in the daytime.
+They are also active at night and come to lights and, in the summer, to sugar baits.

-Larvae feed on New Jersey Tea (Ceanothus americanus) and probably other species of this genus.
-The feeding habits of the adults are not well know, but they occasionally nectar at these same plants.
+Larvae feed on New Jersey Tea and probably other species of this genus (NatureServe 2022).
+The feeding habits of the adults are not well known, but they occasionally nectar at these same plants and other flowering plants (NatureServe 2022).

-There are two broods in mid or late May to early June and much of July; a few may be present earlier in spring or later in JUne.
-This species overlaps with the Mottled Duskywing (Erynnis martialis) and with both broods of Karner Blue (Plebejus melissa samuelis).
+There are two broods in mid or late May to early June and much of July; a few may be present earlier in spring or later in June.
+This species overlaps with the Mottled Duskywing and with both broods of Karner Blue (Plebejus melissa samuelis).

 The time of year you would expect to find Broad-lined Catopyrrha reproducing, larvae present and active, and pupae or prepupae present in New York.